xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-instructions/08-Exercise-7-Creating-a-bot-in-Microsoft-Teams.md

 1. From the Visual Studio Code ribbon, select **Terminal > New Terminal**.

-1. Execute the following command: `npm install`.
+1. Executing the following command: `npm install`.

-1. Execute the following command: `npm install botbuilder-dialogs -save`.
+1. Executing the following command: `npm install botbuilder-dialogs -save`.

 1. Run `npm start` to start the app.

-1. In Visual Studio Code, select the **F5** key to launch a Teams web client.
+1. In Visual Studio Code, press the **F5** key to launch a Teams web client.

 1. Go back to Teams.
 In the dialog, you could select **Add for me** to install the bot as a personal bot, or you select **Add to a team** or **Add to a chat** to install the bot as a a group/channel bot.